mark-chimes/ml_stuff/DISPLAY/linear-with-embed/README.md

     clf = SGDClassifier(loss="hinge", penalty="l2", max_iter=10)

-It doesn't matter too much that we're using `hinge` loss in this case.
+It doesn't matter too much that we're using `hinge` loss and `l2` penalty in this case.
 We could just as easily use `perceptron` in which case we may as well use the `perceptron` api.
 From the scikitlearn manual:

     Perceptron() is equivalent to SGDClassifier(loss="perceptron", eta0=1, learning_rate="constant", penalty=None).